onespacemedia/cms/docs/README.md

 @admin.register(MyModel)
 class MyModelAdmin(ModerationAdminBase):

-    # If your fieldsets variable only contains MODERATION_FIELDS, you can omit
-    # this variable entirely as this configuration is the default.
-    fieldsets = (
+    fieldsets = [
         MODERATION_FIELDS,
-    )
+    ]
 ```

-If your model already existed before adding the moderation system you will need to run ``./manage.py update_permissions`` (and probably restart the server) before they appear.
+If your model already existed before adding the moderation system you will need to run `./manage.py update_permissions` (and probably restart the server) before they appear.